codemagic-ci-cd/codemagic-docs/content/code-signing-yaml/signing-macos.md

       rm -f unsigned.pkg                                                       # Optionally remove the not needed unsigned package
 ```

-Do not forget to specify the path to your generated package in [artifacts section](http://localhost:1313/getting-started/yaml/#artifacts)
+Don't forget to specify the path to your generated package in the [artifacts section](http://localhost:1313/getting-started/yaml/#artifacts).